wambitz/ros-noetic-containerized/docs/05_Runnning_ROS_Package_Multiple_Containers.md

 > :warning: This only works because of the the entrypoiny.
 Look at the [Additional Notes](./07_Additional_Notes.md) for further details.

-This approach needs to mount the previous folder structure mounted (Step 3 to 5) Otherwise all the steps need to be repeated on every container

 Then create a master container:

 ```bash